Naptwen/OpenRL/Readme.md

 ![image](https://user-images.githubusercontent.com/47798805/189315179-2202bd0b-881c-4ec2-a7b9-6f89562606a7.png)

-1. Create CNN
+1. Create CNN (the layer types are in https://github.com/Naptwen/usgAI/wiki/usg_AI-3-version)
-3. Create DNN
+3. Create DNN (the function types are in https://github.com/Naptwen/usgAI/wiki/usg_AI-3-version)
-4. Create Model
+4. Create Model (the model types are in https://github.com/Naptwen/usgAI/wiki/usg_AI-3-version)
-5. Coding reward function and action function then make it as shared library
+5. Coding reward function and action function then make it as shared library (if you don't know how to do see extrafn.cpp file)

 ** action function should be formed as c++
 ```c++